Our Practice

 Leonie King, Veterinary Nurse

 Leonie was born in England but grew up in Adelaide before moving to Townsville when she was 11.
-At home Leonie has two dogs, a mini dachshund named Bruno and an American bulldog named Roxy.
-She also has two cats, Mitzi and Astro and she also keeps fish.
+At home, Leonie has three dogs, two mini dachshunds named Bruno and Toula, an American bulldog named Roxy, two cats named Mitzi and Astro and a sheep named Sou Baa-baa.
 Leonie’s dream is to own her own horse one day.

-Leonie enjoys going to rodeo’s, travelling out west, relaxing at creeks and water holes and she looks forward to travelling the world in the future.
+Leonie enjoys going to rodeo’s, travelling out west, relaxing at creeks and water holes with her partner and looks forward to travelling the world in her future.

 Beverley Watson